 1. Triggered emails & SMS campaigns based on certain customer actions

-If you haven’t heard about it yet, we recently began working with Emarsys, an email marketing automation platform.
+If you haven’t heard about it yet, we integrate with Emarsys, an email marketing automation platform.
 We have an integration with their platform that allows our clients to send targeted email and SMS campaigns to their loyalty program members.
 Everything is based on what customers are currently doing in their web stores.
 And, through an API call, our system pushes a trigger to the Emarsys system to send out personalized emails in many ways, including the following:

 i) An invitation to your loyalty program after customers make their first purchase